spectreseven1138/Godot-Utilities/readme.md

   ​	Gets / sets the (global) position of the passed node.
 The node must be either a Node2D or Control.

+- append_dictionary

+  ​	Appends the passed 'append' dictionary's items to the passed 'base' dictionary (overwrites values)